cyntsc/cyntsc.github.io/single_cell_RNA-seq.md

 <div style="background-color:#f5f5f5; padding:15px; border-radius:8px;" markdown="1">

-A quick reminder.
 In the following sections, for consistency, my notes will generally follow this layout:

 1. **Background** – a quick overview of the topic (conceptual maps, videos, etc)
 2. **Technical Support Notes** – organized into five areas (papers, vignettes, tutorials, etc), as described below: